Distance Learning - FAQs

 - Select the Blackboard icon, this will take you to the Blackboard Academic Suite landing page

-To access electronic resources from off campus you will need a username which is your WSSU email address without "@wssu.edu" (Example: email = email@example.com, the username is winstonj) and a password.
-Your password is the same password that you would use to check your WSSU email.
+To access Blackboard, you will need an WSSU email account.
+Your username is is your WSSU email address without "@rams.wssu.edu" (Example: email = firstname.lastname@example.org, the username is jblue114).
+Your password is your Banner ID.